Skip to main content

 You wonder if the daily choices you make ∞ the food you eat, the way you move your body ∞ can truly influence the outcome of such a sophisticated clinical intervention.
 This question is the correct one to ask.
 It stems from a correct understanding of the human body as a deeply interconnected system, where a therapeutic protocol represents a powerful input, while your lifestyle constitutes the environment in which that input must function.

-Lifestyle factors like determine the condition of that lock.
+Lifestyle factors like diet and exercise determine the condition of that lock.
 A system burdened by inflammation, insulin resistance, and nutrient deficiencies presents a rusted, stiff mechanism.
 The key may fit, but turning it requires immense effort and the result is incomplete.
 A body optimized through nutrition and physical activity presents a clean, well-lubricated lock.
 The key turns smoothly, and the door opens wide, revealing the full potential of the therapy.

 This is not a matter of one element overriding the other.
 It is a principle of synergy.
 The protocols are designed to restore critical signals.
 Your lifestyle choices ensure the body’s receiving mechanisms are online, sensitive, and ready to respond to those signals.
 Every meal, every workout, and every night of restorative sleep sends a cascade of information through your physiology, creating the context that either amplifies or dampens the therapeutic effect you seek.